The Battle of Aldie, which took place on June 17, 1863, was part of Robert E. Lee's Gettysburg Campaign.

 Advance on Aldie

 Gregg assigned Brigadier General Judson Kilpatrick’s troopers to lead the advance on Aldie.
 At about 2:30 p.m., Kilpatrick’s brigade encountered Colonel Thomas Munford’s Confederate pickets east of town.
-Kilpatrick’s troopers quickly pushed the outnumbered Rebels back through the village until they were reinforced by the 5th Virginia Cavalry.
+Kilpatrick’s troopers quickly pushed the outnumbered Rebels back through the village until the 5th Virginia Cavalry reinforced them.

 The Virginians, commanded by Colonel Thomas Rosser, forced the Federals back into Aldie where they established a defensive position.
-Rosser, in turn, occupied the high ground west of town.
-Following a short lull, the remainder of the day featured fierce, but indecisive, cavalry engagements west of town, especially around the two turnpikes.
+Rosser occupied the high ground west of town.
+Following a short lull, the rest of the day featured fierce, but indecisive, cavalry engagements west of town, especially around the two turnpikes.

 At about 8 p.m., Stuart ordered Munford to disengage because his troopers were needed at another engagement at nearby Middleburg.